RayBB/openlibrary-docs/Cron-Jobs.md

 ## Modify the Cron Jobs on ol-home0

-The following will allow allow the addition, modification, or deletion of cron jobs without creating a new cron-jobs container:
+The following will allow the addition, modification, or deletion of cron jobs WITHOUT creating a new cron-jobs container:
 ```bash
 ol-home0% sudo vi /opt/olsystem/etc/cron.d/openlibrary.ol_home0  # Make desired changes
 ol-home0% docker exec -it openlibrary-cron-jobs-1 bash